 - Coordinate with the regional fisheries stream habitat specialist to develop and complete stream improvement projects that will increase or improve the quality or quantity of trout fishing provided.

 This stream has a good population of Brown Trout.
 Individual trout exceeding 5 pounds have been reported from this stream.
-Rainbow Trout have been stock occasionally to provide additional angling opportunities.
+Rainbow Trout are stocked annually to provide additional angling opportunities.